-Whether you initially decide on an oil finish or allowing your deck to weather naturally, it’s never too late to change your mind.
+Whether you initially decide on an oil finish or allow your deck to weather naturally, it’s never too late to change your mind.
 For example, if you decide to put an oil finish on a deck that you originally allowed to weather to a gray patina, simply clean and brighten your deck with deck cleaning products or sand off the gray patina and apply a coat of finish.

 Alternately, if you originally oiled your deck and now wish it to weather naturally, you may use a deck stripping product to remove the oil finish or simply allow the oils to weather out over a few years.

 No matter what kind of decking material you have on your deck (wood, metal or synthetic), an annual cleaning is an excellent idea.
 All of the naturally occurring outdoor elements; molds, pollen, leaves, tree tannins, mildew, dirt, acid rain residue, etc. will settle and accumulate on your deck surface.

-For cleaning your deck, many wood cleaning professionals use deck cleaning products that contain Sodium Percarbonate or Potassium Hydroxide (Pro-Tech Wood Cleaner by Penofin® is one of several options).
+For cleaning your deck, many wood cleaning professionals use deck cleaning products that contain Sodium Percarbonate or Potassium Hydroxide (Pro-Tech Wood Cleaner by Penofin is one of several options that we have tested and we like it a lot).
 These alkaline chemical agents will effectively kill mold spores.
-The oxygenating power of these chemicals will also bring dirt to the surface, where it can be rinsed off.
+The oxygenating power of these chemicals will also bring dirt to the surface where it can be rinsed off.
 Next, a true wood professional will pH balance the deck with a slightly acidic deck brightener (Pro-Tech Brightener by Penofin® is one).
 After this cleaning and pH balancing is complete, your deck is ready to either leave as is to weather naturally or re-seal.

-You must use the proper PSI for the species of wood you are cleaning.
+You must use the proper PSI setting for the species of wood you are cleaning.
 The lowest possible PSI that will remove dirt and debris is recommended.
-A maximum of 1200 PSI is suggested for Mataverde® Hardwood Decking products.
+A maximum of 1200 PSI is suggested for ipe decking.
+But be careful not to get too close and gouge the wood.
+Other softer wood decking species require lower PSI settings.
 Test an inconspicuous area first and be careful to use the wand in even strokes to avoid lap marks.
-If you are uncomfortable with cleaning or power washing your deck yourself, there are a number of professionals listed in http://directory.pressurenet.net.
+If you are uncomfortable with cleaning or power washing your deck yourself, some professionals offer this service.